paf31/purescript-book/text/chapter8.md

   pure final.x
 ```

-then the `psc` compiler will notice that the reference cell is not allowed to escape its scope, and can safely turn it into a `var`.
+then the compiler will notice that the reference cell is not allowed to escape its scope, and can safely turn it into a `var`.
 Here is the generated JavaScript for the body of the call to `runST`:

 ```javascript
 var ref = { x: x0, v: v0 };